Life in Maine

 Don’t forget your passport!
 Our friendly neighbor to the north, Canada, is just a 90-minute drive away.
 If you get the itch to experience the feel of Europe without all the expense, take a weekend and drive to Quebec City.

 Bangor International Airport can have you in the Big Apple in under an hour for an exhilarating weekend or to places far and wide around the globe.
 Maine’s largest city, Portland, is 2 hours south.
-For you sports fans, Boston is less than 4 hours away for some Red Sox baseball or New England Patriot’s football.
+Boston is less than 4 hours away for some Red Sox baseball or New England Patriots football for you sports fans.

-Bangor and the surrounding communities have some of the highest rated schools in the state, including Christian and private elementary and high schools.
+Bangor and the surrounding communities have some of the state’s highest-rated schools, including Christian and private elementary and high schools.
 Higher education is also at your fingertips.
 Bangor is home to Husson University, a private university, while the University of Maine’s flagship campus in Orono is 15 minutes away.

 Housing is very affordable here.
 In the Bangor area, you can choose to live in town, by a river, stream, pond, or lake, and still be within a short distance to your place of work.

 - As Maine thaws from winter, you’ll soon notice the many sights and sounds of Spring.
 After the locally-harvested maple syrup is poured, the local flora blooms and the birds become more active.
 The air is filled with sweet scents and lovely chirping, signaling the coming of warmer days.